OctoBanon-Main/Caesium-Rich-Presence/README.md

 </div>

 ## Warning
-In future update, argument parser will be updated and old arguments may be unavailable or renamed.
+This program will be rewrited on Rust.
+The Python version will no longer be supported and will be moved to the legacy branch.

 ## Prepare Python
 - Install pypresence with command: